-TinEye powers their free reverse search image engine on their own API called MatchEngine.
-In providing the free service they are continually feeding MatchEngine with new content for their own home-built algorithm to get smarter and better at image matching.
-Then, for a fee, TinEye provides a low priced-API to companies or researchers that may be interested in using their full-blown API for larger projects.
+TinEye powers its free reverse search image engine on its own API called MatchEngine.
+In providing the free service, they are continually feeding MatchEngine with new content for their own home-built algorithm to get smarter and better at image matching.
+Then, for a fee, TinEye provides a low-priced API to companies or researchers that may be interested in using their full-blown API for larger projects.

-They provide you with access to their system through some simple API connectors to help you quickly identify duplicate or altered images, reconcile your image collection against others, or take other measures in ensuring your image library is controlled and compliant in the way you want.
+They provide you with access to their system through some simple API connectors to help you quickly identify duplicate or altered images, reconcile your image collection against others, or take other measures to ensure your image library is controlled and compliant in the way you want.